Over 550,000 trees and shrubs planted since 2010.

 TD Tree Days is the flagship volunteer and urban greening program of the TD Friends of the Environment Foundation.
 Learn more about the program below.

-As the flagship volunteer and urban greening program of the TD Friends of the Environment Foundation (TD FEF), TD Tree Days aims to provide the public, TD colleagues, their friends and families, and community members, the opportunity to volunteer to help build healthier communities by planting trees and shrubs in urban and rural greenspaces.
+As the flagship volunteer and urban greening program of the TD Friends of the Environment Foundation (TD FEF), TD Tree Days aims to provide the public, TD colleagues, their friends and families, and community members, the opportunity to volunteer to revitalize and steward urban and rural green spaces by helping to plant trees and shrubs.

 Program purpose

-TD Tree Days is supported by TD through the TD Ready Commitment and helps contribute to the TD goal of elevating the quality of the environment to help people and economies thrive.
-To learn more about how TD is committed to supporting the environment, please visit the TD Ready Commitment website and the Vibrant Planet driver page.
+TD Tree Days is supported by TD through the TD Ready Commitment and helps contribute to the TD goal of aspiring to grow and enhance green spaces.
+To learn more about how TD is committed to helping support the environment, please visit the TD Ready Commitment website

 Impact of